 From an aesthetic point of view Chuwi HiPad LTE does not differ at all from the version without SIM slot.
 We are therefore facing a device that measures 241.7 x 172 x 7.9 mm, With a weight of 490 grams.
 The whole structure is realized in metal, except for the plastic band at the top, on the back.
 Despite this, however, the feeling returned to the touch by this surface is not premium.
 It almost seems to be in front of a polycarbonate body.

 If we have to analyze theassembly, then, it is good to draw the attention of those who are reading this review.
-A thin layer of plastic is placed between the glass surface and the metal body, joining these two parts.
-Playing a little with the tablet, however, you will notice some crunch too much, due to the fact that the glass is not well fixed to the internal structure.
+Between the glass surface and the metal body there is a thin layer of plastic, joining these two parts.
+Playing a bit with the tablet, however, you notice something crunch too much, due to the fact that the glass is not well fixed to the internal structure.
 Pressing on the display, in fact, clearly shows how this component moves downwards without any problem.

 Chuwi also sells its relative separately keyboard, which we received in the test phase.
 This also serves as a custody for the tablet and fits perfectly on the latter, always remaining firmly in place.
-Although you can only tilt the screen to one location, this package offers a good comfort.
+Although you can only tilt the screen to a single position, this package offers a good comfort.
 All the keys work properly and the touchpad is also quite accurate.

-An accessory of this type may also make little sense on an Android terminal.
-During some work phases, however, especially in writing phase, comes back very useful.
+On an Android terminal it might also have poco sense an accessory of this type.
+During some phases of work, however, especially in writing phase, comes back very useful.
 This is why this tablet could also be used as a support tool for work, in case the main terminals have any problems.
 Although in plastic, the structure seems solid and the velvety surface on the outside is pleasant.

-Going to verify the actual quality of the display, I was not fully satisfied.
-On board we find, in fact, a unit IPS da 10,1 inches diagonal, with resolution 1200 1920 pixels x.
-From the point of view of the colors I found a good calibration, although the whites tend a little to yellow and the blacks are really shallow.
+By checking the actual quality of the , I was not fully satisfied.
+In fact, we find a unit on board IPS da 10,1 inches diagonal, with resolution 1200 1920 pixels x.
+From the point of view of the colors I found a good calibration, although the whites tend a little towards yellowish and the blacks are really poco deep.
 What convinced me less is on the one hand the poor oleophobicity of the panel and, on the other hand, the poor reactivity of the brightness sensor.
-On many occasions, in fact, the latter did not properly change the screen backlight, blinding anyone nearby during the night.
-With manual adjustment, however, this problem can also be marginal.
+In fact, on many occasions, the latter did not properly modify the backlighting of the screen, blinding anyone nearby at night.
+With manual adjustment, however, this problem may be even marginal.

-Another point that has not convinced me is the quality of the touchscreen panel.
-For me, in fact, this is not up to expectations.
-Browsing through the pages slowly, you notice a certain input lag that pervades any menu within the system.
-Precisely for this reason I think, therefore, that there is some problem in this regard.
-I would have expected, in short, a greater reactivity and a better precision in the touch, another sore point of the device.
+Another point that didn't convince me is the quality of the touchscreen panel.
+As far as I'm concerned, in fact, this doesn't live up to expectations.
+Slowly flipping through the pages, you notice a certain input lag that pervades every menu within the system.
+Precisely for this reason I think, therefore, that there is some problem in this sense.
+In short, I would have expected greater reactivity and better precision in touch, another sore point of the device.

 Hardware & Performance

 As on the previous model, Chuwi HiPad LTE also features a SoC MediaTek Helio X27, then a deca-core processor with this configuration: 2 Cortex-A72 from 2,6 GHz x 4 Cortex-A53 from 2,0GHz x 4 Cortex-A53 from 1,6GHz.
 This is then accompanied by one GPU Mali-T880 from 875 MHz, well 3GB RAM e 32GB of internal memory.
-In case you want to increase the space for data storage up to 128GB, however, you could use a card microSD additional.
+However, in case you wanted to increase the data storage space up to 128GB, you could take advantage of a card microSD additional.

-We are in the presence of a system that does not express performance worthy of note.
-Traveling within the various menus, and in any other software, you always feel a certain slowness in the movements.
-Also on the main screen, among other things, you can feel this problem.
+We are in the presence of a system that does not express noteworthy performances.
+Traveling within the various menus, and in any other software, there is always a certain feeling slowness in movements.
+Even on the home screen, by the way, you can experience this problem.
 It is therefore not possible to use too many applications in succession.
-With just 3GB of RAM the device struggles, in fact, to keep an acceptable number of apps in memory, which is why it is sometimes necessary to free the app and continue to work without too many slowdowns.
+In fact, with only 3GB of RAM the device struggles to keep an acceptable number of apps in memory, which is why it is sometimes necessary to free the latter and continue working without too many slowdowns.
 On the official website, then, they expose the possibility of exploiting this machine for gaming.
 From my point of view, however, I think it is practically impossible to complete a game on PUBG, due to the bad input lag and the very poor graphic quality.
 Even on minor titles, such as Brawl Stars, unfortunately, performance is not much better.

 Taking advantage of Chuwi HiPad LTE for watching movies, TV series and video, on the other hand, you can get a convincing result.
 Also on Netflix, in fact, I did not encounter any problems viewing my favorite content, although the quality does not reach the maximum level allowed (Widevine of type L3).

-We find, in this case, the usual option Duraspeed which should bring benefits in terms of performance when we use an app, at the expense of all the others in the background.
-In reality, however, I didn't feel any difference activating it.
-In the remaining menus, then, the company has not inserted any proprietary application, not wanting to burden the system with useless and harmful software.
-You will find, therefore, only a few Google apps, to which you can add other ones Play Store.
+We find, in this case, the usual option Duraspeed which should bring benefits in terms of performance when we use an app, to the detriment of all the others in the background.
+In reality, however, I didn't notice any difference by activating it.
+In the remaining menus, the company has not included any proprietary applications, not wanting to burden the system with useless and harmful software.
+You will therefore find only a few Google apps, to which you can add others via Play Store.

 Connectivity & Audio

-According to the data gathered from our experience with this tablet, it is also possible to easily reach 7 hours of screen on with a single cycle.
-On board, in fact, find a battery from 7000 mAh able to offer good performance.
+According to the data collected from our experience with this tablet, it is possible to easily reach 7 hours of screen on with a single cycle.
+In fact, there is space for a battery on board 7000 mAh able to offer good performance.
 Making the most of this Chuwi HiPad LTE I have achieved more than 6 hours of active screen, on a basis of more than 10 hours of continuous ignition, with the 30% of residual battery.
 So you won't have any problems viewing different episodes of your favorite TV series.